callumgourlay/callumgourlay/README.md

-- 👋 Hi, I’m @tcallumg
+- 👋 Hi, I’m @callumgourlay
 - 👀 I’m interested in ...
 Computing
 - 🌱 I’m currently learning ...
 Computing
 - 💞️ I’m looking to collaborate on ...
 Nothing, I don't feel as if i have the knowledge to give too much input just yet!